 “So you wanted to do real magic?
 Why?
 To become something different?”

 He leaned sideways to pull an object from his back pocket.
-It was the thin book with gold lettering.
+It was the strange shining book with gold lettering.
 It had also remained at the bottom of the box.

 The book appeared to be a journal.
 It was the type of cheap mass-produced journal that anybody can buy for a couple dollars at a store.
-The boy read the fancy gold letters.
+The boy read elegant gold letters on the cover.
 They formed the words: Follow Your Dreams.

 . . .